Advanced Meter FAQ

 The operational savings associated with advanced meters offset the overall cost, as it is more expensive to maintain aging meters and continue manual reads than to replace them with advanced meters.

-The advanced meter project is funded from existing utility funds and revenue generated from power and water rates.
+The advanced meter project was funded from existing utility funds and revenue generated from power and water rates.

 What projects can utility revenue and funds be used for?